-This holiday covers the most dramatic Central Section of the Cumbria Way.
-If time is short these walks give a good flavour of the central lakes, taking in the areas two most celebrated valleys; Langdale and Borrowdale, as well as the remote Stakes Pass in-between them.
-We are also pleased to offer this holiday as a dog-friendly choice (codes ending with a D).
+This holiday covers the most dramatic section of the Cumbria Way.
+If time is short these walks give a good flavour of the Central Lakes, taking in the areas two most celebrated valleys; Langdale and Borrowdale, as well as the remote Stakes Pass between them.
+We are also pleased to offer this holiday as a dog-friendly choice, just select the codes ending with a D.

 |Day 1||Travel to Coniston for your first nights accommodation|